Supplement Information for Athletes

 Do Your Research And Be Vigilant About Certain Supplements

 We encourage athletes to do their research on any dietary supplement they intend to use to satisfy themselves that there is proper science behind the product claims.
-Examining this kind of supplement information for athletes is a primary concern and can be challenging.
-Be particularly cautious when considering muscle building, male performance, pre-workout or weight loss products as such products have a greater risk of being contaminated with pharmaceutical drugs or powerful new designer drugs that could be banned in sport.
-Always consult your doctors or qualified nutritionists, trainers or other personnel before considering the use of supplements as these professionals can provide the best supplement information for athletes.
+Examining supplement information can be challenging for athletes but is of utmost importance.
+Be particularly cautious when considering muscle building, male performance, pre-workout or weight loss products, as these products have a greater risk of being contaminated with pharmaceutical drugs or powerful new designer drugs that could be banned in sport.
+Always consult your doctors or qualified nutritionists, trainers or other personnel before considering the use of supplements.

-We are always willing and able to provide further guidance and supplement information for athletes.
+We are always willing and able to provide further guidance and information about supplements to athletes.
 Call us toll-free at 1-800-920-6605 or e-mail email@example.com anytime.

 Sport Leagues and Dietary Supplements